yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-generalconvexprogramming.md

 If you have an [exponential cone programming solver](/tags/#exponential-cone-programming-solver) installed, this will solve nicely.
 However, if YALMIP has to revert to a [standard nonlinear solver](/tags/#nonlinear-programming-solver), it can easily fail.
 The reason is that these solvers often have problems with models where the objective function is undefined for infeasible points, or more generally have singularities.

-To avoid this issue on this model, we can use the exponential operator instead and solve an inverse formulation of the same problem.
+If you have problems related to this on your model, we can use the exponential operator instead and solve an inverse formulation of the same problem.

 ````matlab
 y = sdpvar(m,1);